- Describe preschool environments that support children’s cognitive development.

 Dodge, D. T., Colker, J., & Heroman, C. (2002).
 The Creative Curriculum for Preschool.
 Washington, DC: Teaching Strategies Inc.

 Walker, K. (2010).
 Science in Early Childhood Classrooms: Content and Process.
 Early Childhood Research and Practice.
-An online resource available from: http://ecrp.uiuc.edu/beyond/seed/worth.html
+Retrieved from https://ecrp.illinois.edu/beyond/seed/worth.html

 Zan, B., & Geiken, R. (2010).
 Ramps and Pathways: Developmentally Appropriate, Intellectually Rigorous, and Fun Physical Science.
 Teaching Young Children, 4(2), 10-12.